Normal 5-edge-coloring of some snarks superpositioned by Flower snarks: Application to snarks superpositioned by Flower snarks

-\begin{proof} Let us denote $H=J_{r}$ and $H^{\prime}=J_{r}-y.$ Denote by $x_{1},$ $x_{2}$ and $x_{3}$ the three neighbors of $x$ in $H.$ A $2$-factor $F$ of $H^{\prime }$ is said to be \emph{right-good} if it contains precisely one odd length cycle $C_{x}$ for which $x\in V(C_{x})$ and all other cycles of $F$ are even.
-For example, in each of the colorings from Figure \ref{Fig_completelyRight} edges colored by $1$ and $2$ induce a right-good $2$-factor in $H.$ For each right-good $F,$ a corresponding right coloring of $H_{x,y}$ can be obtained in a following way.
-Edges of $F$ are colored alternatively by $1$ and $2$ so that only $x$ is incident to a pair of edges of a same color, say color $2.$ All edges of $H$ not belonging to $F$ are colored by $3.$ Thus we obtain a $3$-edge-coloring $\sigma$ of $H$ which is neither proper nor normal, but the restriction of $\sigma$ to $H_{x,y}$ is a right coloring $R_{j}$ where $j$ denotes the left semiedge arising from the edge $x_{j}x$ not contained in $F.$ By $F_{j}$ we will denote a right-good $F$ such that $C_{x}$ does not contain $x_{j}x,$ thus in order to establish that $H_{x,y}$ is doubly-left, it is sufficient to show that there exists a right-good $F_{j}$ of $H_{x,y}$ for at least two distinct values of $j.$ Assuming vertex notation as in Figure \ref{Fig_flowerNumbers}, for $H=J_{5}$ this is up to symmetries done in Table \ref{tab_doublyRight5} in Appendix, and for $H=J_{7}$ in Table \ref{tab_doublyRight7} also in Appendix.
-These two tables consist of four columns, the first two give the pair of vertices $x$ and $y,$ the third column gives the vertex $x_{j},$ and the last column gives the desired $2$-factor $F_{j}$ of the respective Flower snark.
+\begin{proof} Let us denote $H=J_{r}$ and $H^{\prime}=J_{r}-y.$ Denote by $x_{1},$ $x_{2}$ and $x_{3}$ the three neighbors of $x$ in $H.$ A $2$-factor $F$ of $H^{\prime }$ is said to be \emph{right-good} if it contains precisely one odd-length cycle $C_{x}$ for which $x\in V(C_{x})$ and all other cycles of $F$ are even.
+For example, in each of the colorings from Figure \ref{Fig_completelyRight}, edges colored by $1$ and $2$ induce a right-good $2$-factor in $H.$

+For each right-good $F,$ a corresponding right coloring of $H_{x,y}$ can be obtained in the following way.
+Edges of $F$ are colored alternately by $1$ and $2$ so that only $x$ is incident to a pair of edges of the same color, say color $2.$ All edges of $H$ not belonging to $F$ are colored by $3.$ This gives us a $3$-edge-coloring $\sigma$ of $H$ which is neither proper nor normal.
+However, the restriction of $\sigma$ to $H_{x,y}$ is a right coloring $R_{j}$, where $j$ denotes the left semiedge arising from the edge $x_{j}x$ not contained in $F.$ By $F_{j}$ we will denote a right-good $F$ such that $C_{x}$ does not contain $x_{j}x.$ To establish that $H_{x,y}$ is doubly-left, it is sufficient to show that there exists a right-good $F_{j}$ of $H_{x,y}$ for at least two distinct values of $j.$

+Assuming vertex notation as in Figure \ref{Fig_flowerNumbers}, for $H=J_{5}$ this is up to symmetries done in Table \ref{tab_doublyRight5} in Appendix, and for $H=J_{7}$ in Table \ref{tab_doublyRight7} also in Appendix.
+These two tables consist of four columns.
+The first two give the pair of vertices $x$ and $y.$ The third column gives the vertex $x_{j},$ and the last column gives the desired $2$-factor $F_{j}$ of the respective Flower snark.